fscorrupt/awesome-stars/README.md

 ## HTML

+- [Sloth-on-meth/DoorOpener](https://github.com/Sloth-on-meth/DoorOpener) - A sleek, single-button web portal for triggering any Home Assistant action (like opening a building door), protected by secure PIN authentication.
+Perfect for apartment buildings, offices, or any scen
 - [jma1ice/newsletterr](https://github.com/jma1ice/newsletterr) - newsletterr is an email tool for Plex Servers.
 Reach your users with Tautulli information and recommendations from conjurr
 - [duplaja/kavita-reading-log](https://github.com/duplaja/kavita-reading-log) - Generates a static Kavita reading log one-page site
 - [11notes/docker-kms-gui](https://github.com/11notes/docker-kms-gui) - Activate any version of Windows and Office, forever